Bachelor of Science in Health Science: Exercise Science Specialization

-The following is a list of course selections required for completion of the degree.
+In addition to the University's core requirements, the following is a list of course selections required for completion of the degree.
 Based upon the credits earned through prior education evaluation, it is likely that several of the courses may be fulfilled.

 |BIO 122* or BIO 212*||Human Structure and Function II*|

 |HP 135||Health Behavior Change Application||3|